ruyd/Concentrate/README.md

 # Concentrate

-A Modern Add-on for a Quiet and Focused Browsing Experience

 Reading a lot or studying a bit?

-New safe way to fight interruptions, distractions and a surprisingly helpful app for concentration
+New safe way to fight interruptions, distractions and a surprisingly helpful app for concentration:

 ### Features